-The Foodshed Network advances food system transformation so that people and the earth CAN thrive.
-We connect, educate, advocate and network weave, to inspire investment in a resilient foodshed and a just and equitable food economy, so that everyone has access to nourishing, local food.
+The Foodshed Network advances food system transformation through connecting, educating, advocating and network weaving to enable investment in a resilient foodshed and a just and equitable food economy, so that all Fairfield County and Connecticut residents has access to nourishing, local food.

 Serve as an education platform and resource that highlights food justice initiatives and bridges communities in Fairfield County.